Faith No More: Reformation (2009–2012)

 Rumours that Faith No More would reunite for shows in the U.K. in the summer of 2009 were circulating in late November 2008, but were originally dismissed by bassist Billy Gould.
 He explained: "If anything like this were to happen, it would have to come from the band, and I haven't spoken with any of them in over a year.
 So as far as I know, there isn't anything to talk about, and I'm pretty sure that if you were to contact Patton, he would tell you the same thing."

 However, on February 24, 2009, after months of speculation and rumors, Faith No More announced they would be reforming with a line-up identical to the Album of the Year era, embarking on a reunion tour called The Second Coming Tour.
 To coincide with the band's reunion tour, Rhino released the sixth Faith No More compilation, The Very Best Definitive Ultimate Greatest Hits Collection, a double album that includes their hit singles and b sides & rarities, in the U.K. on June 8.
 Faith No More then played in major European festivals including Download Festival in the U.K. in June, Hurricane and Southside festivals in Germany, Greenfield Festival in Switzerland, Hove Festival in Norway and Roskilde Festival in Denmark, among other dates.
 The tour continued into 2010 with appearances at the Soundwave Festival in Australian cities throughout February and March.
-During their tour, the band added covers to their repertoire including "Poker Face" by Lady Gaga and "Switch" by Siouxsie and the Banshees.
+During their tour, the band added covers to their repertoire including "Poker Face" by Lady Gaga, "Ben" by Michael Jackson and "Switch" by Siouxsie and the Banshees.

 After an eleven-month hiatus, Faith No More played four shows in South America in November 2011.
-On the first date (November 8, 2011), the band played a "mystery song," which led to speculation of new material.
-They played Sonisphere France on July 7, 2012.
-Following several more shows in Europe during 2012, Faith No More became temporarily inactive again.
+On the first date (November 8, 2011), the band played a "mystery song", which led to speculation of new material.

+In November 2011, the band performed the entire King for a Day...
+Fool for a Lifetime album at the Maquinaria Festival in Chile with Trey Spruance on guitar.

+They played at the Sonisphere France in France on July 7, 2012, and toured throughout Europe during that year.
+They added new covers during the 2012 shows, including "Niggas in Paris" by Jay Z/Kanye West, "Never Gonna Give You Up" by Rick Astley and the internet meme song "Trololo" by Eduard Khil.
+Faith No More became temporarily inactive again.
 Mike Patton spent 2013 touring with his reformed rock supergroup Tomahawk, while the band's other members also pursued their own side projects.
 In July 2013, Billy Gould confirmed that the band's hiatus would not be permanent, saying "We will do something again only when all members are with the focus on that, and ready for the challenge.
 This is not the time... yet."

 In a 2015 interview, Roddy Bottum said that the band originally intended to reform with guitarist Jim Martin for their reunion tour, but it did not happen.